weecology/lab-manual/WEecology:-Onboarding-Checklist.md

 - [ ] Choose R and/or Python (you can always change or add the other later!).
 People in our groups use R and/or Python as their primary programming language.
 Most people use R, but if you have more serious software engineering or image processing plans in mind, talk to your advisor about Python.
 If in doubt, talk to your advisor or other lab members.
   * For R:
     - [ ] [Download and Install R](https://cran.rstudio.com/).
 Site includes a windows, linux, and MacOS version.
 Windows users: you want the base install
     - [ ] Download and Install [RStudio]( https://rstudio.com/products/rstudio/download/#download).
-This is the Individual Development Environment that we use for writing R code.
+This is the Individual Development Environment (IDE) that we use for writing R code.
 Choose the free version.
   * For Python:
     - [ ] Download and Install the [Anaconda Scientific Python Distribution]( https://www.anaconda.com/products/individual)
     - [ ] Download and Install [Visual Studio Code]( https://code.visualstudio.com/download) This is the Integrated Development Environment that we recommend for writing Python code.
 Windows users: choose ‘user installer’ and 64 bit.